 In 2020, Petco reported net sales of $3.6 billion and a net loss of $20.3 million in the 39 weeks that ended Oct.
 31. With a valuation of over $6 billion based on share price last week, this seems a little bit much given that the company is still carrying a little over $3 billion in debt load after years of private equity ownership.
 In other IPOs, investors have been reluctant to spend their money to reduce corporate debt, but it seemed the lure of Petco and the pet industry, and it’s charismatic and capable CEO (check out assorted videos on YouTube or LinkedIn which feature Mr. Coughlin) won them over.

-And Petco and is facing continued steep competition from pet-focused Chewy and PetSmart, online powerhouse Amazon, and Walmart and Target are now increasing their pet offerings.
+And Petco is facing continued steep competition from pet-focused Chewy and PetSmart, and online powerhouse Amazon.
+Walmart and Target are also now increasing their pet offerings.
 How Petco is able to handle the competition in a changing retail landscape that favors more internet-based sales in which they still lag comparatively is yet to be seen.
 And some market trend watchers are focused on the timing of this return to the public markets as a way to help pay down some of their considerable debt by raising quick cash.

 According to a profile in Fortune, this cash will help the company continue to pursue more differentiation in the market, including a focus on high-quality pet food offerings and services for pets.
 And lowering Petco’s interest expense with the public offering allows the company to continue fighting off competition.
 In short, despite a booming pet industry during the pandemic and a rising number of pet adoptions, Petco has more work to do but it bears watching.